 None other than Ernest Hemingway took in the Baer demolition and perhaps best summed up the public perception of Louis at the time: “Too good to be true, and absolutely true . . . the most beautiful fighting machine that I have ever seen.”

 The opening rounds of the bout were tightly contested as a patient Schmeling allowed Louis to come forward while keeping the younger man honest with frequent feints and light jabs.
-Max needed Joe to feel comfortable and willing to let his hands go while he worked to maintain the right distance to both avoid Louis’ power shots and also connect with his own right.
+Max needed Joe to feel comfortable and be willing to let his hands go as the German worked to maintain the distance required to both avoid Louis’ power shots while keep himself in range to fire his own right.
 A close observer might have noticed that the German was keeping his right hand cocked with his weight constantly on the back foot, the better to throw a spring-loaded counter, but no one as of yet was aware of Schmeling’s strategy.
 In the second Max tried his first right over the jab but Louis took the blow well.

 The fencing match continued in round three as Louis stalked while keeping his left hand perilously low.
 Joe did connect with some of his heavy artillery, especially jabs and left hooks to the body, but Schmeling’s footwork and feints prevented the young power-puncher from sustaining an effective attack.
 Still, to the thousands of spectators anticipating another Louis knockout, it must have seemed like only a matter of time before Joe’s constant pressure broke Schmeling down.
 But in the fourth, there came the turning point.

 A minute into the round, and with Louis bearing down hard, Schmeling once again moved away to establish the desired distance.
 As he did, Louis followed and reached out with a slow, pawing jab, more a range-finder than a proper lead, and Schmeling instantly pounced with a vicious counter right.
-The punch stunned the inexperienced Louis who could not help betraying the fact, a shocked expression crossing his face as his legs buckled.
+The punch stunned the inexperienced Louis, who could not help betraying the fact that he was hurt, a shocked expression crossing his face as his legs buckled.
 Schmeling followed up with a flurry of shots punctuated by a perfect right cross that dumped Louis on his backside.

 To his credit, the young contender got to his feet immediately and fought back, but his bravery sealed his fate.
 He gave himself no time to recover from Schmeling’s assault or to adjust to his opponent’s tactics.
-By aggressively pursuing Schmeling, he played right into Max’s hands and absorbed still more flush rights before the round was over.
+By aggressively pursuing the former champion, he played right into Max’s hands, absorbing still more flush rights before the round was over.

 The pattern continued in the succeeding rounds: Schmeling increasingly confident and aggressive and landing right after right on a stunned Louis.
 To be sure, Joe had his moments, at times his attack putting Max on the defensive, but it was Schmeling dictating the terms and getting home the truly telling blows.
 A frustrated and desperate Louis resorted to rough-house tactics, throwing shots below the belt and elbows and forearms above it.